Kosta Pećanac: World War II

 In September 1941, some of Pećanac's subordinates broke ranks to join with the Partisans in fighting the Germans and their Serbian auxiliaries.
 In the Kopaonik region, a previously loyal subordinate of Pećanac began attacking local gendarmerie stations and clashing with armed bands of Albanian Muslims.
 By the end of October, the Germans decided to stop arming the "unreliable" elements within Pećanac's Chetniks, and attached the remainder to their other Serbian auxiliary forces.
-On November 16, German occupier held a meeting in Niš between representatives of Nedić's government and prominent Albanian collaborators from Kosovo to stop continuation of ethnic and religious violence between collaborationist groups.
-Albanian side blamed Serbian side as instigator of the conflict citing involvement of Pećanac's on attack on Novi Pazar.
-Pećanac was forced to answer to quisling government's Minister of Interior Milan Aćimović and German representative.
-He said that his commander Mešan Đurović possibly participated in the attack and banned him from attacking Albanian forces in the region.
-In return, Germans guaranteed that Albanian forces will enter Serbian territory less often.
+On November 16, the German occupiers held a meeting in Niš between representatives of the Serbian puppet government and prominent Albanian collaborators from Kosovo to stop the continuation of ethnic and religious violence between collaborationist groups.
+The Albanian side blamed the Serbian side for instigating the conflict, citing the involvement of Pećanac's men in the Battle of Novi Pazar.
+Pećanac was forced to answer to the quisling government's Minister of Interior Milan Aćimović and a German representative.
+He said that his commander Mešan Đurović had possibly participated in the attack and banned him from attacking Albanian forces in the region.
+In return, the Germans guaranteed that Albanian forces would not enter Serbian territory as often.

 On 7 October 1941, Pećanac sent a request to Milan Nedić, the head of the Serbian puppet government, for stronger organisation, supplies, arms, salary funds, and more.
 Over time, his requests were fulfilled and a German liaison officer was appointed at Pećanac's headquarters to help coordinate actions.
 According to German data, on 17 January 1942 a total of 72 Chetnik officers and 7,963 men were being provided for by the Serbian Gendarmerie Command.
 This fell short of the maximum authorised size of 8,745 men and included two or three thousand of Mihailović's Chetniks who were legalised in November 1941.
 In the same month, Pećanac sought permission from the Italians for his forces to move into eastern Montenegro, but was refused over Italian concerns that the Chetniks would move into the Sandžak.

 In April 1942, the German Commanding General in Serbia, General der Artillerie (General) Paul Bader, issued orders giving unit numbers C–39 to C–101 to the Pećanac Chetnik detachments, which were put under the command of the local German division or area command post.
 These orders also required the deployment of a German liaison officer with all detachments engaged in operations, and limited their movement outside their assigned area.
 Supply of arms and ammunition was also controlled.
 In July 1942, Mihailović arranged for the Yugoslav government-in-exile to denounce Pećanac as a traitor.
 His continuing collaboration ruined what remained of the reputation he had developed in the Balkan Wars and World War I.